-KanjiVG is a description of the sinographs (or kanji) used by the Japanese language.
-For each character, it provides a SVG file that gives the shape, direction and of each of its strokes.
-This file is also enriched with exhaustive information about the components of the character, the type of stroke employed, etc. See Format for detailed information.
+KanjiVG (Kanji Vector Graphics) provides vector graphics and other information about kanji used by the Japanese language.
+For each character, it provides an SVG file which gives the shape and direction of its strokes, as well as the stroke order.
+Each file is also enriched with information about the components of the character such as the radical, or the type of stroke employed.

-KanjiVG is copyright © 2009-2018 Ulrich Apel and released under the Creative Commons Attribution-Share Alike 3.0 license.
+KanjiVG is copyright © 2009-2024 Ulrich Apel.
+It is released under the Creative Commons Attribution-Share Alike 3.0 license.

-You can use our Google Group in order to report mistakes, or discuss anything related to KanjiVG.
+Use our mailing list to report mistakes, or discuss anything related to KanjiVG.